Alice in Wonderland (2005 film)

-Alice in Wonderland is a 2005 Indian Malayalam-language film directed by Sibi Malayil.
+Alice in Wonderland is a 2005 Indian Malayalam-language fantasy comedy drama film directed by Sibi Malayil.
 It stars Jayaram and Sandhya as brother and sister duo.
 The music is scored by Vidyasagar.
 Despite the name, the plot bears no reference or resemblance to the Lewis Carroll book Alice's Adventures in Wonderland.

 Plot

 Alby's sister Alice is mentally challenged.
 He adores her and dotes on her.
 Into their life comes Victor, a young magician.
 His loving nature attracts Alice.
-Alby feels this intrusion and relations become strained between the brother and sister.
+Alby senses this intrusion and the relationship becomes strained between the brother and sister.
 Sophia, a research student from Singapore, wants to prepare a thesis on orphanages.
 She and Alby become friends.
 Soon Alby becomes attracted to her and this creates tension in her mind.
 They must come to terms with each other's need for companionship in their life.